 Many people in Slovenia have done an amazing job in the field of tourism in the last few years.
 I am very proud every time I see Slovenia on the list of top ten green, clean, safe, sustainable and must-visit destinations.
 At the same time, I am also very afraid.

-There is one crucial mistake which many brands and destinations have done before: over-promise and under-deliver.
+There is one crucial mistake that many brands and destinations have done before: over-promise and under-deliver.
 It is indeed very flattering to be on all those lists, but this alone does not bring sustainable tourism into life.
 Today’s tourists are very much aware of what is and what is not responsible for tourism and sustainable development, so we should by no means underestimate the knowledge and awareness of our guests.
 It can backfire easily.

 Because sustainability seems to be a must-use word now in Slovenian tourism, there is a big potential danger of greenwashing.